vigneshwaranr/TeamForge-Go/README.md

 **How to use:**

-* Remove the default sites and add your own domain address of your TeamForge instance in the options page.
+* Remove the default sites and add your own domain address(es) of your TeamForge instance in the options page.
 ![options screenshot](https://raw.github.com/vigneshwaranr/TeamForge-Go/master/Chrome/Screenshots/options.png "Screenshot that shows the options page")